Legal Help with Child Abuse in Texas Family Court

 We also represent families who have been accused of abuse or neglect by the Texas Department of Family and Protective Services (DFPS).
 If someone reported your family for abuse or neglect, DFPS may have taken your children away or they may have opened a file and are now visiting you and telling you that you need to do certain things.

-Talk with one of our family lawyers to understand what your rights are under Texas law.
+Talk with one of our family lawyers to understand what your rights are under Texas, or Georgia law.
 You DO have rights and we work to protect them, and to reunite your family.
 Call and talk to a child custody lawyer at Johnson, Loyd & Schmitz: 817-576-6537.